 Applying for a payday loan is easy, with lenders asking simple questions about your job status and income sources before making a decision on the loan amount.
 You may also need to give them access to your bank account, or submit a post-dated cheque for the loan amount, including a finance fee, that comes out after your next pay date.

 A personal loan is straightforward in that it is the process of borrowing a specific amount of money from a lender, and then repaying the loan in equal repayments over a longer period of time than payday loans, usually between 2 to 5 years.
 On average, personal loans are cheaper than taking out a credit card as they offer far lower interest rates, and they can be paid back before the scheduled time.
 You can also make extra repayments outside of the scheduled payments on a personal loan.
 This shortens the lifespan of the loan, which in turn decreases the amount of interest paid.

 An unsecured personal loan is one where the lender requires no security on the debt, so if your loan is unsecured it means that it is not backed by any personal assets like a home or vehicle.
-These types of loan may offer a interest rates according to your credit rating.
+A secured personal loan, on the other hand, requires you to provide an asset as a guarantee.
+This asset can then be possessed by the lender in the circumstance that you are unable to pay off your loan so that they can sell it to cover the costs of your loan.
+Both secured and unsecured loans may offer an interest rates according to your credit rating.

 What are the Differences Between Personal Loans & Payday Loans?

 The main differences between the two loan types are: